radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 ### Other Access Protocols

-In addition to supporting LDAP operations, RadiantOne can also be accessed via SQL (JDBC), SPML, DSML, REST and SAML.
+In addition to supporting LDAP operations, RadiantOne can also be accessed via SPML, DSML, REST and SAML.
 The configuration for these additional services is located on the Settings tab, Server Front End Section, Other Protocols sub-section.

 ![Other Protocols Section](Media/Image3.58.jpg)